 - Content marketing.
 A ton of content!
 Blog posts, podcasts, guest posts, and all other types of posts.
-High effort and budgets investments, tentative returns.
+High effort and budget investments, tentative returns.

 How to Get the Most Sales out of Online Channels

-There are 3 crucial factors that will affect your real conversion rate (we mean the closing rate, of course) for online leads:
+3 crucial factors will affect your real conversion rate (we mean the closing rate, of course) for online leads:

-- Proper CRM analytics.
-Your marketing team needs to make sure your leads sources tracking is as granular as they can get it.
-Default CRM settings are a joke: even industry-leading CRM platforms can only track high-level data, which is clearly not enough for proper campaigns optimization.
+Your marketing team needs to make sure your lead sources tracking is as granular as they can get it.
+Default CRM settings are a joke: even industry-leading CRM platforms can only track high-level data, which is not enough for proper campaign optimization.

-- Consensus on leads statuses and workflows.
-Both Marketing and Sales teams in your organization need to agree on what each lead qualification status really means, when exactly it is assigned, and what consequences it drives for marketing decision making.
+Both Marketing and Sales teams in your organization need to agree on what each lead qualification status really means, when exactly it is assigned, and what consequences it drives for marketing decision-making.

-Real-world example: “Not a Fit” (or similar) status can be the black hole for a lot of different things.
-A good practice will be to break it down to more granular sub-statuses that will highlight real reasons for leads disqualification.
-We sat down with both Sales and Marketing teams in Petrosoft to align our understanding on real disqualification reasons drivers.
-Then, after the CRM settings were updated, we quickly found out which campaigns deserved more spend, as, in reality, the quality of the leads was higher.
+We sat down with both Sales and Marketing teams in Petrosoft to align our understanding of real disqualification reasons drivers.
+Then, after the CRM settings were updated, we quickly found out which campaigns deserved more spending, as, in reality, the quality of the leads was higher.